Ric Weiland: Philanthropy

-During his life, Weiland was a donor to more than 60 nonprofit organizations and distributed an estimated $21.5 million, primarily between 1996–2006.
+During his life, Weiland was a donor to more than 60 nonprofit organizations and distributed an estimated $21.5 million, primarily between 1996 and 2006.
 His largest gift was to establish an endowed chair in his mother's name at Stanford - the Martha Meier Weiland professorship in the School of Medicine.
 He was influential as an active member of the Northwest gay community.
 During his time as a volunteer on the Pride Foundation's board of directors from 1997 to 2001, he helped win the fight to get General Electric to include sexual orientation in their non-discrimination policy.
-A member of the national GLSEN board (an organization focused on supporting gay-straight alliances in schools across the country) from 2002–2005, he was a fervent supporter of programs promoting safe schools for all kids.
+A member of the national GLSEN board (an organization focused on supporting gay-straight alliances in schools across the country) from 2002 to 2005, he was a fervent supporter of programs promoting safe schools for all kids.

 Ten LGBTQ/AIDS organizations benefited from a donor advised fund Weiland established through the Pride Foundation at his death.
 More than $56 million was distributed between 2007 and 2017 to these organizations.
 For most of these nonprofits it was the largest gift in their history.
 Beneficiaries included: Lambda Legal, GLSEN, GLAAD, amFAR, the Task Force, OutRight Action International, PFLAG, Project Inform, In the Life Media and OutServe.

 Eight other estate beneficiaries received endowment gifts including United Way of King County, the Fred Hutchinson Cancer Research Center, Seattle Children's Hospital, Lakeside School, Pride Foundation and three environmental organizations - the Sierra Club, the Environmental Defense Fund and the National Wildlife Federation.
 The Nature Conservancy received two direct gifts of $6.4 million each - one to support programs in Washington State and another to support their global environmental work.

 In 2007, Weiland's $54 million gift to Stanford was called the largest bequest since the Stanford family's founding grant.
 Twelve endowed Weiland funds have been established at the university, with a focus on supporting undergraduate scholarships and graduate fellowships.
 More than 175 PhD students in more than 30 fields of study have received Weiland fellowships since the program started, making it the largest fellowship program on campus.
 There are also five endowed Weiland chairs, the Martha Meier Weiland professorship at the Stanford University School of Medicine, the William Hershel Weiland professorship in Physics honoring his father, and three Richard William Weiland chairs in the School of Engineering.
 Weiland funds also support the Stanford LGBTQ community through the university's first endowment to Student Affairs, undergraduate education, the School of Business, the Center for Social Innovation and the university's general endowment.

 The permanent endowment funds established through Weiland's estate have a 2017 value of more than $150 million and generate approximately $7.5 million per year in program support.